atoum/atoum.github.io/features.md

 $this->constant->PHP_VERSION_ID = 606060; // troll spotted
 {% endhighlight %}

-    <p>Mocks are generated at runtime and they are just that easy to use.</p>
+Mocks are generated at runtime and they are just that easy to use.

-    <p>Of course, you can mock class constructor, you can control the value to
-        compute each time a method is called, you can assert that a method has been called at least once etc.</p>
+Of course, you can mock class constructor, you can control the value to compute each time a method is called, you can assert that a method has been called at least once etc.
 </section>

 <section class="visual-section">